What Can You Do With Natural Language Processing?

 This method works better with short texts, but it is not perfect.
 The suggested limit is based on the implementation and the quality of text and model.
 For example, NTextCat recommends a limit of 5 words.
 Generally speaking this method would not work reliably for Twitter messages or similar short and frequently incorrect texts.
 However, that would be true even for a human expert.

-This section contains more advanced libraries to understand documents.
-We use the term somewhat loosely: we talk about how a computer can extract or manage the content of a document beyond simple manipulation of words and characters.
+This section contains more advanced libraries of natural language processing, the ones used to understand documents and their content.
+We use the concept understand somewhat loosely: we talk about how a computer can extract or manage the content of a document beyond simple manipulation of words and characters.

 We are going to see how you can: